CTH-npitx-programs/Calculator/.github/README.md

 10. Pressing = without a valid equation in the calculation box displays an error
 11. After the equation is calculated, users should be able to perform further calculations on the result.
 12. Pressing Clear clears the calculation box and wipes any stored data
 13. Pressing Exit exits the program

+14. convert to RPN